electricimp/Rocky/README.md

 <div id="rocky_getcontext"><h3>Rocky.getContext(id)</h3></div>

 Every [Rocky.Context](#context) object created by Rocky is assigned a unique ID that can found using [context.id](#context_id).
-We can use this ID and the static *getContext()* method to retreive previously created contexts.
-This is primarily used for long-running or asyncronous requests.
+We can use this ID and the static *getContext()* method to retrieve previously created contexts.
+This is primarily used for long-running or asynchronous requests.
 In the following example, we fetch the temperature from the device when the request is made:

 ```squirrel
 app.get("/temp", function(context) {